Last Updated on January 24, 2023 by The Filtery

 How to Take an Epsom Salt Bath

 - First, buy some Epsom salt!
-(See below for helpful links.)
+(See below for links and go with the fragrance free option.)

-- Fill your tub with warm water—92F to 100F—or the hottest your body can tolerate.
+- Fill your tub with warm water—92F to 100F—or the warmest your body can tolerate.

 - Add about 2 cups of Epsom salt to the water.
 To be precise, it’s 1/2 cup to 2 cups for adults, 1/2 cup to 1 cup for older children, and 1/4 cup to 1/2 cup for younger children.
 But remember that every time you try something new, do it in a small amount and then see how your body reacts.
 Find what feels right to you.